bozheng22/sit725-2021-t2-prac9/README.md

 Packages are dropped into the folder: node_modules
 `npm install` will install the required modules.
-The node modules will not be uploaded.
+The node modules will not be uploaded to Github for saving download size.

 Run the the server by using
   npm run